 The loader should be lightweight as well so that you won’t have to carry extra weight on the top of your marker.
 A loader that assembles and disassembles without tools is a lifesaver on the fields.
 Finally, the cleaning part is the difficult one.
 The best paintball loader allows easy cleaning without using tools to dismantle each part.

-Top 8 Best Paintball Hopper/Loaders Comparison Table 2020
+Best Paintball Loaders Comparison Table 2020

 Virtue Spire IV Electronic